peterhovmand/COVID-19-SD-generic-structures/README.md

 Karim Chichakly, Bob Eberlein, Mark Heffernan, and Peter Hovmand

 # License
-Provided under the Creative Commons Attribution License (CC BY) https://creativecommons.org/licenses/by/4.0
+Unleess noted differently under the .md file associated with each contribution material in this repository is provided under the Creative Commons Attribution License (CC BY) https://creativecommons.org/licenses/by/4.0

 # References
 [Lane, D. C. (1998).
 Can we have confidence in generic structures? *Journal of Operational Research Society, 49*, 936-947.](https://www.tandfonline.com/doi/abs/10.1057/palgrave.jors.2600605)